 Because music is an innate and distinct form of human thinking and expression, students are offered a variety of courses which focus on, but are not limited to, one of the three fundamental music processes – performing, creating and responding to music.
 Students:

 - Acquire skills in singing or playing instruments, improvising, composing, reading and notating music that support life-long participation and appreciation of music that supports its value in the broader community

-- Acquire knowledge and understanding to describe, analyze, and evaluate music and music performances.
+- Acquire knowledge and understanding to describe, analyze and evaluate music and music performances.

 Students must earn two credits in Visual and Performing Arts.
-All Music Department courses may be taken to fulfill the Visual and Performing Arts graduation requirement or general elective credit.
-Courses taken to fulfill the Visual and Performing Arts requirement must be taken for a letter grade; courses taken for general elective credit may earn either a letter grade or Credit/No Credit.
+All Music Department courses may be taken to fulfill the Visual and Performing Arts graduation requirement or elective credit.
+Courses taken to fulfill the Visual and Performing Arts requirement must be taken for a letter grade; courses taken for elective credit may earn either a letter grade or Credit/No Credit.